dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 ## Gatsby Web Fonts

 1.  https://www.gatsbyjs.com/plugins/gatsby-plugin-webfonts/?=web%20fonts
-2. Fonts need to be placed in the extend area of the tailwind config

 ## Layout Module

 1. In the components folder create a "Layout.js" This file accepts children prop.
 2. Create a Header.js and Footer.js to wrap site and import it into Layout.js
+3. Another approach to this is simpler in the long run because it programmatically wraps all the pages called gatsby browser api.

 ## Images

 1. Create folder "src/assets/images"
 2. Install [gatsby-plugin-image](https://www.gatsbyjs.com/plugins/gatsby-plugin-image)
 3. Use StaticImage if images are used exactly the same and don't change.
 If the image is dynamic or being imported through props use GatsbyImage
-4. To apply classes to image itself use "imgClassName"
+4. To apply classes to image itself use "imgClassName" prop
-5. Static images you pass src prop
+5. Static images you pass "src" prop
-6. Gatsby image pass image prop
+6. Gatsby image pass "image" prop

 ## Active styles for current page